YiLimath/YiLimath.github.io/_pages/agent-system/reasoning.md

 Which representation makes the next mathematical obstruction visible, and what independent check can reject the resulting candidate?

+## Real-world application

+In root-cause analysis, the same incident can be represented as a timeline, a dependency graph, and a set of competing hypotheses.
+Representation change is valuable when one view hides a dependency; each proposed explanation still needs tests or evidence before it is accepted.

 ## Figure

 ![Reasoning and representation change](/images/agent-system/27-reasoning-representation.svg)